10 Fat Loss Lies and the Slimming Truth

 You cannot always tell by appearance or measurement, though.
 The term “skinny fat” describes individuals who look to be a healthy weight, but they have too little muscle and too much body fat, particularly dangerous visceral fat.
 These individuals are receiving diagnoses of type 2 diabetes, metabolic syndrome, and many other obesity-related illnesses even though they are not overweight or obese.

 Despite the fact that so many keep trying to lose weight, the obesity epidemic has not diminished.
 According to the Centers for Disease Control and Prevention, over 70% of U.S. adults are overweight or obese.
 More than 35% of U.S. adults are obese.

 Why do you suppose that is?
 Why, with all the fat loss products, all the warnings about obesity-related diseases, and all the gloom and doom about weight, is obesity still an epidemic?

 It is because of the fat loss lies everyone has been told — and believed — for at least the past 50 years.
 Here are the major fat loss lies that have been keeping you and everyone else from successfully losing weight — and the slimming truth.

-Fat Loss Lie# 1: Successful weight loss can be achieved by crash dieting.
+Fat loss lie# 1: Successful weight loss can be achieved by crash dieting.

-The Slimming Truth: Crash dieting causes weight GAIN and yo-yo dieting.
+The slimming truth: Crash dieting causes weight GAIN and yo-yo dieting.

-Explanation: Weight gain and loss is not a matter of calories alone.
+Explanation: Weight gain and loss are not a matter of calories alone.
 Your brain, digestive system, and hormones talk to each other through feedback channels to coordinate the activities that automatically keep your body fat at a specified level, known as the setpoint weight.

 If you slash calories, your hormones send emergency signals to the hypothalamus, the part of the brain responsible for regulating the metabolism.
 The hypothalamus then directs the hormones and metabolism to take certain steps to maintain your level of body fat to keep you from starving to death.